Our program offers a single Doctor of Education program with different areas of concentration:

 Every first-year Ed.D. student in the Department of Curriculum and Teaching is required to enroll in C&T 5000, Theory and Inquiry in Curriculum and Teaching, in both the fall (6 points) and the spring (3 points) semesters of his or her first year.

 C&T 5000 meets for a double class session once per week in the fall and for a single class session once per week in the spring.
-A student can enroll for more than this minimum, but C&T 5000 must be part of his or her first-year course of study.
+A student may enroll for more than this minimum, but C&T 5000 must be part of his or her first-year course of study.

 C&T 5000 is designed to make beginning doctoral students aware of important problems and issues in curriculum and teaching, to introduce students to methods of formulating questions and to modes of inquiry appropriate to doctoral-level research, and to build a cohesive student cohort.